Las Vegas tourism board tightens employees’ use of airline gift cards

 The Las Vegas Convention and Visitors Authority Board approved a series of recommendations Tuesday to curb employee misuse of airline gift cards.

-“We’re not done,” said Bill Noonan, a senior vice president at Boyd Gaming.
+“We’re not done,” said Bill Noonan, who also is a senior vice president at Boyd Gaming.
 “There could easily be more.”

+A lack of internal controls over the cards, which were circulated between 2012 and 2017, led to their misuse for personal travel, auditors concluded.

-Authority financial executives discovered the existence of the gift cards in February 2017, but the agency did not report it to the board until February, after the executives confronted Ralenkotter about his personal use.
+Authority financial executives discovered the existence of the gift cards in February 2017, but the agency did not report it to the board until February of this year, after the executives confronted Ralenkotter about his personal use.
 Ralenkotter informed Noonan, who then ordered the review.

 The Las Vegas Review-Journal had requested employee gift and travel records months before the gift card disclosure in 2017, but the authority did not provide any records of the airline cards.
 It maintains there was no process in place at the time to track the use of the cards.

-The audit did not address how many employees had access to the cards, which were distributed by Brig Lawson, the agency’s director of business partnerships.
+Auditors so far have not addressed how many employees had access to the cards, which were distributed by Brig Lawson, the agency’s director of business partnerships.

-The recommendations approved Tuesday included storing the cards under lock and key and requiring written approval of any gift card requests and recording receipts.
+The recommendations approved Tuesday included storing the cards under lock and key, requiring written approval of any gift card requests and recording receipts.

-Many of the recommendations already have been put in place, Noonan said.
+Many of the restrictions already have been put in place, Noonan said.

 Last month, Noonan scolded Ralenkotter before the audit committee, saying the tourism chief’s personal use of the cards was “highly inappropriate.”